ming2k/dotfiles/README.md

 [English](README.md) | [中文](README.zh-cn.md)

-Shareable dotfiles for Linux desktop environment focused on Sway (Wayland compositor) and terminal tools.
+Shareable dotfiles for Linux desktop environment.

 > [!WARNING]
 > These dotfiles rely on some dependencies, including but not limited to utils, theme, pictures(for wallapaer).
 Please checking these and fix them by self.